SuperNEMO-DBD/Falaise/documentation/flsimulate/FLSimulate.md

 Using FLSimulate on the Command Line {#usingflsimulate_commandline}
 ====================================
-FLSimulate is implemented as a simple command line application just like the familiar UNIX commands like `ls`.
+FLSimulate is implemented as a simple command line application just like familiar UNIX commands such as `ls`.
 In the following, we will write commands assuming that `flsimulate` is in your path.
 If is not, simply use the relative or absolute path to `flsimulate`.